 This school year, school board members and administrators felt it was necessary to strengthen the drug and alcohol policies for the district.

-The district has made the move to enforce mandatory drug and alcohol tests if a student is suspected to be under the influence.
+The district made the move to enforce mandatory drug and alcohol tests if a student is suspected to be under the influence.
 These tests help to determine if a student is or isn’t under the influence of alcohol or a controlled substance.

 “We just knew that there were times where a field test wasn’t enough to make the determination,” Principal Andrew Neely said.

 If the student’s behavior, medical symptoms, vital signs or other observable factors seem suspicious, and the building principals have a reasonable right to think the student is under the influence of a controlled substance, the student may be required to submit to drug or alcohol testing.
 The testing may include, but is not limited to, the analysis of blood, urine, saliva or the administration of a Breathalyzer test.
-If they deny such tests, and don’t undergo a private test, they will be found guilty.
+If the suspected students deny such tests, and don’t undergo a private test, they will be found guilty.

 Senior Lauren Callens and junior Lacie Lewis believe they created the tests to determine if students are truly using.